 Behold, one of the busiest days of the year for malls and shopping centers.
-Black Friday.
 People camp out, to tear stores to shreds, ruthlessly looking for their ideal items.
 Learn more about the national holiday AND find out the differences between Black Friday VS. Buen Fin.

 So how did this all begin?